autogluon/autogluon/docs/tutorials/multimodal/customization.md

 ```

 ### data.categorical.convert_to_text
 Whether to treat categorical data as text.
-If true, no categorical models would be used.
+If True, no categorical models, e.g., `"categorical_mlp"` and `"categorical_transformer"`, would be used.

 ```
 # default used by AutoMM